 In most cases, dehumidifiers should be considered a temporary method of controlling condensation.
 Dehumidifiers deal with the effects of condensation, but do not remove the cause.

-- Dehumidifiers can be noisy
+- Dehumidifiers tend to be noisy

-- Dehumidifiers do not provide fresh air
+- Dehumidifiers do not provide fresh air, they just recirculate stale air

 - Dehumidifiers only remove moisture from the area in which they are situated and therefore more than one dehumidifier may be required.